-Grundfos SMART DDA pumps paid for their investment after just 6 month at a Lithuanian bioethanol plant
+Grundfos SMART DDA pumps paid for their investment after just a half year for dosing at a Lithuanian bioethanol plant

-VIDEO: Grundfos SMART DDA pumps paid for their investment after just 6 months at a Lithuanian bioethanol plant
+VIDEO: Grundfos SMART DDA pumps paid for their investment after just a half year for dosing at a Lithuanian bioethanol plant

 Bioethanol production requires small, precise amounts of fermenting agents to act as catalysts, opening up the biomass fibres in order to extract their sugars.
 The fermentation of these sugars makes bioethanol.
 In addition, small and precise amounts of additives increase the final output of ethanol.